Supplier Visit & Capability Validation in China

 Structured supplier visits in China with engineering validation, decision-maker access, and clear Go / No-Go outputs.
 Turn factory visits into real decisions.

-Most factory visits in China don’t fail.
+Most factory visits in China do not fail.

-They just don’t lead to a decision.
+They simply do not lead to a clear decision.

 They can:

-• Visit factories
+• visit factories

-• Meet suppliers
+• meet suppliers

-• Collect quotations
+• collect quotations

-• Compare basic information
+• compare basic information

 But after returning, the same problem often remains: